uport-project/uport-connect/docs/guides/usage.md

 })
 ```

-### Configurations
+### Transports Configuration

-If you do not want to rely on our default device detection and want to include your own or a different set of rules, then you can simply set the `isMobile` config Boolean.
+If you don't want to rely on our default device detection, you can include additional transport methods or devise a different set of rules, in which case you can set the `isMobile` config Boolean.
 This may also be useful if you know your application will always run in a particular environment, such as a native app.

 ```js
 const uport = new Connect('MyDApp', {